TeamFAPS/PSVita-RE-tools/README.md

 kernel_bootimage_extract - by @CelesteBlue-dev and @zecoxao
 ---
-Extracts embedded kernel modules ELFs from bootimage.elf or embedded ePSP flash files from pcff.elf.
+A PC program that extracts embedded kernel modules ELFs from bootimage.elf or embedded ePSP flash files from pcff.elf.

 kbl_elf_extract - by @CelesteBlue-dev and @dots-tb
 ---
-Extracts embedded secure kernel modules ELFs from kernel_boot_loader.elf.seg1.
+A PC program that extracts embedded secure kernel modules ELFs from kernel_boot_loader.elf.seg1.

+unarzl - by @TeamMolecule
+---
+A PC program that extracts ARZL compressed file.

 Kdumper - by @TheFloW and @CelesteBlue-dev
 ---
-A fSELF to run on an activated testkit/devkit on FW <=3.67 in order to dump its kernel !
+A PSVita fSELF to run on an activated TestKit/DevKit on FW <=3.67 in order to dump its kernel !

 Confirmed working between 3.50 and 3.67.
 Will need some changes for lower FWs (sceMotionDevGetEvaInfo is only on FW >= 3.50).

-Credits: TheFloW for the kernel exploit, CelesteBlue for the many improvements, Mathieulh and LemonHaze for SceNgsUser code.
+Credits: TheFloW for the kernel exploits, CelesteBlue for the many improvements, Mathieulh and LemonHaze for SceNgsUser code.

 kdump-extract - by @dots-tb
 ---